kristjanjansen/podfetch/README.md

 ## TODO

-* Make file splitting optional and it's length customizable
+* Make file splitting optional and its length customizable
-* Currently it's assumed only MP3 files can be fetched